There are various ways of attaching the wheels of the car so that they can move up and down on their springs and

 Stop wasting time on YouTube and get serious!

 Learn everything about modern cars from our new video series.

-The forces imposed on the anti-roll bar subject it to constant twisting and flexing, which in turn put its various rubber mounting bushes under great load.
+imposed on the anti-roll bar subject it to constant twisting and flexing, which in turn put its various rubber mounting bushes under great load.
 The bushes gradually wear and lose their effectiveness.
 Over a period of years the rubber hardens and tends to crack.

-Leaf springs are likely to wear because they have several moving parts.
+are likely to wear because they have several moving parts.
 They should be inspected at intervals specified by the car manufacturer, or at major service intervals - usually every 12,000 miles (20,000 km).